Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Scaling of low-temperature transport scattering

-In addition to the above results of the low-temperature T-linear normal-state resistivity, we have also performed a numerical calculation for the transport scattering rate $\gamma(\theta)$ in Eq. (\ref{scattering-rate}), and the obtained results show that the overall feature of the strong angular dependence of $\gamma(\theta)$ in the electron-doped side is quite similar to the corresponding one in the hole-doped case\cite{Ma23}, where $\gamma(\theta)$ has the largest value at around the antinodal region, and then it decreases with the move of the Fermi angle away from the antinode.
-In particular, although the magnitude of $\gamma(\theta)$ at around the nodal region is smaller than that at around the antinodal region, $\gamma(\theta)$ exhibits its minimum at around the tips of the Fermi arcs, which therefore show that the normal-state transport is mainly governed by $\gamma(\theta)$ at both the antinodal and nodal regions.
-Moreover, also as in the hole-doped case\cite{Ma23}, although both the strengths of the nodal and antinodal umklapp scattering decrease as the temperature is decreased, the decrease of the strength of the nodal umklapp scattering is slower than that of the antinodal umklapp scattering, leading to a tendency with the antinodal umklapp scattering that tends to generate the T-linear normal-state resistivity, while the nodal umklapp scattering that tends to induce a departure from the T-linear normal-state resistivity.
-The current findings together with our recent work for the hole-doped case\cite{Ma23} therefore also show that the low-temperature T-linear normal-state resistivity in the overdoped electron-doped cuprate superconductors is of the same origin as the low-temperature T-linear normal-state resistivity in the overdoped hole-doped cuprate superconductors.
+The low-temperature T-linear resistivity occurring in the overdoped electron-doped cuprate superconductors \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22} has been also detected experimentally in the overdoped hole-doped cuprate superconductors \cite{Daou09,Cooper09,Ayres21,Grisso21}, indicating that the low-temperature T-linear resistivity is a generic feature in the strange-metal phase of both the overdoped electron- and hole-doped cuprate superconductors.
+These experimental observations \cite{Greene20,Fournier98,Jin11,Sarkar17,Sarkar19,Legros19,Yuan22,Daou09,Cooper09,Ayres21,Grisso21} show the same physical origin of the low-temperature T-linear resistivity in both the overdoped electron- and hole-doped cuprate superconductors.
+In this case, we \cite{Ma23} have also investigated the low-temperature T-linear resistivity in the overdoped hole-doped cuprate superconductors, and the results show that as in the present case of the low-temperature T-linear resistivity in the electron-doped cuprate superconductors, the mechanism of the momentum relaxation for the low-temperature T-linear resistivity in the overdoped hole-doped cuprate superconductors originates from the same umklapp scattering between electrons by the exchange of the effective spin propagator.

-We now turn to discuss the intrinsic correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
-In Fig. \ref{A1-Tc}a, we plot the square-root of the strength of the low-temperature T-linear normal-state resistivity $\sqrt{A_{1}}$ as a function of $T_{\rm c}$.
-For a clear comparison, the corresponding experimental result\cite{Yuan22} observed on La$_{2-x}$Ce$_{x}$CuO$_{4}$ in the overdoped regime is also shown in Fig. \ref{A1-Tc}b.
+In addition to the above results of the low-temperature T-linear resistivity, we have also performed a numerical calculation for the transport scattering rate $\gamma(\theta)$ in Eq. (\ref{scattering-rate}), and the obtained results show that the overall feature of the strong angular dependence of $\gamma(\theta)$ in the electron-doped side is quite similar to the corresponding one in the hole-doped case \cite{Ma23}, where $\gamma(\theta)$ has the largest value at around the antinodal region, and then it decreases with the move of the Fermi angle away from the antinode.
+In particular, although the magnitude of $\gamma(\theta)$ at around the nodal region is smaller than that at around the antinodal region, $\gamma(\theta)$ exhibits its minimum at around the tips of the Fermi arcs, which therefore show that the normal-state transport is mainly governed by $\gamma(\theta)$ at the antinodal region.